 The project is built around a board game – part escape game and part role-play game – and aims to nip addictive behaviours in the bud through a reflexive, peer dialogue-based approach.

-For the school year 2021/2022, its ambition is to train 15 000 students and 220 educators.
-And by 2023, the training will benefit 35,000 students and 600 educational staff.
+For the school year 2022/2023, its ambition is to raise awareness among 35,000 students and train 600 educational staff.

 Learn more on the ADOSEN website